 Here’s how we at the Town Council marked the occasion..

 As part of the celebrations for VE Day 75 the Nation’s Toast was originally going to take place in pubs across the country at 3pm, to remember those who made the ultimate sacrifice or were wounded during World War 2.
 Whilst this was no longer an option, our Mayor stepped up to lead the Town’s Toast via our social media channels, encouraging everyone to join from homes, gardens, balconies and doorsteps.

 Following the Toast, thousands of pipers in towns and cities around the world planned to play ‘Battle’s O’er today’; a traditional air performed on the bagpipes at the end of a battle.
 It was also planned for pipers to play from the four highest peaks in the United Kingdom.
 In order to observe social distancing measures, James Reid pre-recorded a performance for us to enjoy at 3.01pm immediately after the Toast.
-To hear ‘Battle’s O’er today’ click here.
+Listen to ‘Battle’s O’er today’.

 Following this, James’s pre-recorded version of the tune ‘VE 75 Years’ was played.
 This composition marks Winston Churchill’s announcement made at 3pm on 8th May 1945, declaring that the war in Europe was over.
-Click here to listen to ‘VE 75 Years’.
+Listen to ‘VE 75 Years‘.

 At 9.30pm we proudly floodlit our offices at the White House in Hockliffe Street in red, white & blue to remember all of those who made the ultimate sacrifice and to those wounded during World War 2.

 Plans to celebrate VE Day with the Rotary Club of Leighton-Linslade as part of the weekend were again, not able to go ahead.
 However, we were still able to reflect, give thanks and celebrate within our homes and gardens to mark 75 years since the end of the War in Europe and ultimately, World War 2.